zhangdongkun98/carla/Docs/build_faq.md

     <summary><h5 style="display:inline">
     ImportError: DLL load failed: The specified module could not be found.
     </h5></summary>

-One of the libraries needed has not been properly installed.
-As a work around, go to `carla\Build\zlib-source\build`, and copy the file named `zlib.dll` in the directory of the script.
+If this message appears when trying to run a script, one of the libraries needed has not been properly installed.
+As a work around, go to: `carla\Build\zlib-source\build`
+Copy the file named `zlib.dll` in the directory of the script.
   </details>

 <!-- ======================================================================= -->